Meet the Commissioner

 - Muslim Alim (BBC - Daytime)

-- Louisa Compton (Channel 4 – News & Current Affairs)
+- Louisa Compton (Channel 4 - News and Current Affairs)

-- Sean Doyle (Channel 4 – Non-scripted features & formats)
+- Sean Doyle (Channel 4 - Features and Formats)

 How to apply for a one-to-one meeting with a commissioner

-To apply, you will need to fill out an online form, which will open soon.
+To apply, you will need to fill out this online form.
 Include your details as well as a full outline of the project you would like to pitch.
-We also recommend including a link to a short video pitch, of up to 90 seconds.
+You may also include a link to a short video pitch, of up to 90 seconds.

-The video pitch is not compulsory but we would advise including something to support your application and add context to your pitch.
+The video pitch is not compulsory but can help to support your application and add context to your pitch.
 This is your chance to demonstrate your enthusiasm for the project and allow the commissioners to get to know you ahead of your meeting.
 You needn’t prepare any further material beyond a simple written summary of your ideal, though you may if you wish.
 If you’re unsure, our advice is to ask a colleague or friend to simply film you on a smartphone in a relevant location while you tell us about your project.